 The large increase in development in the greater Houston-Galveston area, of which Wharton County is a part, could lead to an increase in land subsidence events.
 More structures, residents, and people could cause a strain on previously undeveloped areas of land and resources.
 This could increase the probability of an event occurring in Wharton County and participating communities.
-Future events are considered rare (event possible in next 10 years) for Wharton county and participating communities.
+Future events are possible in the next 10 years for Wharton County and participating communities.

-The severity of expansive soils are largely are largely related to the extent and location of areas that are impacted.
-Such events can cause property damage as well as loss of life; however, events may also occur in remote areas of the HMP update area where there is little to no impact to people or property.
+The severity of expansive soil is largely related to the extent and location of areas that are impacted.
+Such events can cause property damage as well as loss of life; however, events may also occur in remote areas of the HMP update area where there is little to no impact on people or property.

 Expansive soil is the hidden force behind basement and foundation problems.
-The U.S. Dept. of Agriculture claims that expansive soils are responsible for more home damage every year than floods, tornadoes and hurricanes combined.
-The U.S. Dept. of Agriculture estimates 50% of all homes in the U.S. are built on expansive soils.
+The U.S. Dept. of Agriculture (USDA) claims that expansive soils are responsible for more home damage every year than floods, tornadoes, and hurricanes combined.
+The USDA estimates 50% of all homes in the U.S. are built on expansive soils.
 Each year in the U.S., expansive soils cause \$2.3 billion in structural damage.
 Structures may be condemned as a result of this damage resulting in large losses.
 Shrink-swell problems are the second most likely problem a homeowner would encounter, after insects.